OUR CREATIVE TEAM

 In November 2021 The Suppliant Women was revived at the Gulbenkian Theatre in Canterbury.
 This was followed by the first development workshops for the next play in the cycle, Egyptians, which premiered at the same venue in February 2022.

-With further workshops planned over the coming months in the UK, Egypt and Greece, our ultimate goal is to rehearse and stage the entire tetralogy, with the next instalment, Danaids, scheduled to premiere in Canterbury in 2024.
+With further workshops planned over the coming months in the UK and Greece, our ultimate goal is to rehearse and stage the entire tetralogy, with the next instalment, Danaids, scheduled to premiere in Canterbury in 2024.